 Tidal is one of many streaming services directly accessible from the new KEF Connect app – you have Amazon Music, Qobuz, Deezer and Spotify, as well as internet radio and UPnP servers, at your fingertips too.

-Our review sample only has access to an early version of the app, so some functionality – including music server discovery – isn’t available.
-However, first impressions suggest it’s a positive replacement for the often-glitchy Stream app on the LS50 Wireless.
+During our original review, we only had access to an early version of the app, so some functionality – including music server discovery – wasn't available.
+However, we've since tested the full-fledged app and it's a positive replacement for the often-glitchy Stream app on the LS50 Wireless.
 Loading dense service libraries, navigating its clean and logical interface and switching inputs proves a pleasant and reliable experience.

 Despite ditching the USB Type-B computer connection, KEF has hardly shortchanged future owners in terms of connectivity, replacing it with an HDMI eARC socket to make it more TV-friendly.
 Alongside it are coaxial (24-bit/192kHz), optical (24-bit/96kHz) and 3.5mm aux inputs and a subwoofer output – which round off the LS50 Wireless II's comprehensive spec sheet.